 To explore all of the beautiful cities in Switzerland – purchase a Swiss Travel Pass.
 The Swiss Travel Pass allows you to take unlimited train rides across the country (for a set duration of time) and also comes with discounted entry fees to many iconic landmarks in the city.

 Use the Travel Card to design your own Switzerland itinerary and get unlimited train rides across the country.
 Buy your Swiss Travel Card here.

 Are cities in Switzerland expensive?

-Switzerland is an expensive place to travel to and stay for long term.
-If you budget things well, stay in a mid range hotel with access to trams and trains (use public transportation), you can explore the country within affordable means.
+Switzerland is an expensive place to travel to and stay for the long term.
+If you budget things well, stay in a mid-range hotel with access to trams and trains (use public transportation), you can explore the country within affordable means.

 Zurich – the largest city in Switzerland

 Zurich is the largest city in Switzerland.
 It is a wonderful place as a base city, to start exploring this beautiful country.
 Zurich offers a state of the art infrastructure, a high standard of living with a charming old town center.

 In Zurich, you cannot miss the Altstadt, which is the historic old town.
 Spend most of your time in Zurich by exploring iconic landmarks such as the Grossmünster Church and the Münsterbrücke and the Fraumünster church.

 Zurich is also home to the most expensive retail or shopping street in the world, called the Brahonstrasse.
 The beauty of Zurich Old Town is magnified by the Limmat River that flows through the city.
 Take a stroll along the river banks or hop on a cruise, either way, you won’t be disappointed.